What's happening to Azure Database for MySQL - Single Server?

 Note

 If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance will be available with limited operations to access data and to be able to migrate to Flexible Server until Nov 15th, 2024.
-Your instance will not be force-migrated to Flexible Server.
-We strongly recommend that you use one of the following options to migrate before the sunset date to avoid any disruptions in business continuity:
+Your instance will not be force-migrated to Flexible Server until Nov 15th, 2024.
+If your server is not migrated in the above mentioned grace period, it will be force migrated in the second week of December, 2024.
+Post 31st December, servers will be deleted in order to retire the platform.
+We strongly recommend that you use one of the following options to migrate before Nov 22nd, 2024 to avoid any disruptions in business continuity:

 - Use Azure DMS to perform a cross-region migration to Flexible Server in a suitable Azure region.